 While most video conferencing platforms offer basic security features, there is a growing demand for true end-to-end encryption (E2EE) for the most sensitive meetings.
 These advanced encryption techniques provide additional peace of mind by establishing a secure line of communication that blocks third-party users from accessing data as it is transmitted.
 With Lifesize, E2EE is supported across both meeting room systems and our cloud conferencing service, so data is protected regardless of how you join a meeting, without you even having to think about it.

 Bring your own device (BYOD) refers to employees who use their personal devices (smartphones, personal computers, tablets, or USB drives) to connect to their organizational networks.
-With the rise of remote and distributed work, BYOD capabilities have grown in importance.
+With the rise of remote and distributed work, BYOD capabilities have grown in importance as well as ACD systems.
 Team members can easily access documents and business systems, like video conferencing services, from anywhere, reducing the learning curve for new employees and saving the company time and money on purchasing and replacing technology.

 The ability to record a video conference is critical for several reasons.
 Not only does it prevent the team from missing a meeting (since it can be re-watched later on), but it improves engagement, provides understanding for how and why decisions were made, and ensures no details are lost or forgotten.
 By recording the audio or video from your online meetings, you can maximize the impact of your time and hold on to information to reference later on.